The College of Engineering and Applied Science at CU Boulder is one of the top-ranked engineering schools in the nation.

 Our undergraduate curriculum consists of 128 credit hours, and offers you the ability to specialize.
 While pursuing a Bachelor of Science in Mechanical Engineering, you have the option to additionally seek a subspecialty in Biomedical Engineering or Environmental Engineering.
 The College of Engineering and Applied Science also has numerous minors and certificate programs targeted to engineering students.

-Enrolled students can also extend their undergraduate education into a concurrent BS/MS. Students usually make the decision during their junior year.
-The BS/MS program gives you the chance to earn a master’s degree more quickly than you otherwise could.
-More information is available on the BS/MS page in the Current Students section.
+Enrolled students can also extend their undergraduate education into a Bachelor’s–Accelerated Master’s (BAM) degree program.
+Students usually make the decision during their junior year.
+The BAM program gives you the chance to earn a master’s degree more quickly than you otherwise could.